-Kim Kardashian Look-Alike To Star On ‘Big Brother,’ Is A ‘Sex Ban Shopaholic’
+Kim Kardashian Look-ALike To Star On ‘Big Brother,’ Is A ‘Sex Ban Shopaholic’

 Kim Kardashian’s look-alike will get her 15 minutes of fame on the next season of Big Brother.
 The Kardashian doppelganger has been called a “sex ban shopaholic” for refusing to have sex with her boyfriend until he bought her a car.

 Kim Kardashian’s 30-year-old look-alike is set to appear on Big Brother.
-The show may be in for their biggest diva yet when the shopaholic “scrounger,” Janey Christina Farrell, appears this season.
+The show may be in for their biggest diva yet when the shopaholic “scrounger” Janey Christina Farrell appears this season.

 #selfie #night out #dragqueens #rupaulsdragrace #gay #gayuk #kimkardashianwest #kimkardashian #makeup #makeupjunkie #sarazaarcosmetics #highlighter #makeupforever #makeupblogger #pub #makeup #makeupartist #janeychristina